Joining the Data Dots

 Not only that, but there are other emerging external drivers from global regulators and governments to further streamline tax policies (ie BEPS 2.0) and / or integrate tax collection into real time processes, all adding to the urgency of being able to efficiently join the required data dots together at any point in time.

-With business complexity and risk environments increasing the business imperatives to seek the joining of data dots together are becoming more upfront and centre to stakeholders, but what are some of the challenges that you should be aware of before starting digital enablement roll outs.
+With business complexity and risk environments increasing the business imperatives to seek the joining of data dots together are becoming more upfront and center to stakeholders, but what are some of the challenges that you should be aware of before starting digital enablement roll outs.

 Areas that are proving to be a challenge for corporates include:-

 1. Digital ROI.
-Project justification processes within every organisation can be very different and each corporate has its own level of financial maturity and materiality.
+Project justification processes within every organization can be very different and each corporate has its own level of financial maturity and materiality.
 To set the scene further, even casual assessments made by you into the efficiency of your business workflows today will reveal a large number of negative observations, but simply put there are so many of these (after all this is about streamlining everything that has been created over many long years) that priority setting becomes vital.
 Typically digital justifications fall as follows: those having to go through a formal multi stepped process, and those that get ad hoc budget approval, simply because of the stakeholders involved (ie closed loop), because intellectually on the surface it seems to make a lot of sense, despite it being difficult in some cases to get to any really meaningful hard supporting numbers.

 Additionally corporate sign off procedures for ERP software are now more complex than ever and increasingly involves more detailed considerations around vendor onboarding, various levels of cybersecurity sign off that includes penetration testing, multi-cloud keys management, and increasingly considerations around ESG.

-Often some of these steps become a surprise to the local corporate entity of a global company, because they are only triggered as the transaction progresses down the various functional lines of command for authorisation.
-Vendors working with customers, and vice versa, during the early stages can help to ring fence where an issue might arise, so that it can be headed off and factored into UAT schedules to avoid or minimise delays etc.
+Often some of these steps become a surprise to the local corporate entity of a global company, because they are only triggered as the transaction progresses down the various functional lines of command for authorization.
+Vendors working with customers, and vice versa, during the early stages can help to ring fence where an issue might arise, so that it can be headed off and factored into UAT schedules to avoid or minimize delays etc.

 Corporates, it is worth mentioning, often have no detailed view on the costs nor time required for existing process execution, either within or across entities for the same business workflow.
-Up to now few organisations would be knowledgeable as to the number of full time employees (FTE) for actual work steps being taken outside of the system to make it possible in the first place, nor compare the same process metrics across their other entities.
+Up to now few organizations would be knowledgeable as to the number of full time employees (FTE) for actual work steps being taken outside of the system to make it possible in the first place, nor compare the same process metrics across their other entities.
 This is now changing, albeit slowly, but is likely to accelerate as more efficiencies become visible to various types of stakeholder.

 2. Do you Replicate Current Processes or Re Design.
 When not pioneering new value creation flow strategies, should the same existing process be incrementally automated, or is there a bigger change that would drive more value.
 After all, if you simply replicate what you have now, then you will have the same underlying inefficiencies, regardless of platform ie cloud, hybrid or on premise.